Maritime Career Summary

-Served Clan Menzies and Clan Robertson until MCR at Warsash in 1974.
+Joined British & Commonwealth (B&C) as a Navigating Cadet on 13 September 1972.
+Served aboard Clan Menzies and Clan Robertson until attending the MCR course at Warsash in 1974.

-Passed 2nd Mate's Certificate 1976 and left B&C to join British Antarctic Survey.
-Moved to Research Vessel Services in 1992 as master.
+Passed Second Mate’s Certificate in 1976 and subsequently left B&C to join the British Antarctic Survey (BAS).

-Served on all RVS vessels, including final stages of build and delivery of James Cook and 'invited' ashore as acting Operations Manager in 2007.
+Joined Research Vessel Services (RVS) in 1992 as Master.
+Served on all RVS vessels, including during the final build stages and delivery of the James Cook.
+Came ashore in 2007 as Acting Operations Manager and was appointed Research Ship Manager in 2009.

-Captain Robin Plumley retired in January this year as the NOC’s Research Ship Manager, having originally joined NERC as a 4th Officer with the British Antarctic Survey (BAS) in 1976.
+Captain Robin Plumley retired in January this year from his role as the NOC’s Research Ship Manager, marking the end of a distinguished career that began in 1976 when he joined NERC as a 4th Officer with the British Antarctic Survey (BAS).

-He was appointed the first Captain of the new RRS James Cook, which transformed the ability of the UK marine science community to research the deep ocean environment.
-In 2007, he moved ashore as Research Ship Manager, where his vast experience underpinned his standing as an international expert in his field.
+He was the first Captain of the RRS James Cook, a vessel that significantly expanded the UK marine science community’s ability to explore the deep ocean.
+In 2007, he transitioned ashore to become Research Ship Manager, where his extensive seafaring experience established him as a respected international authority in the field.

 Service Record